neondatabase/website/content/docs/reference/glossary.md

 ### Database

 A named collection of database objects.
 A Neon project has a default database named `neondb` which resides in the default `public` schema.
 A Neon project can contain multiple databases.
-Users cannot manipulate system databases, such as `postgres`, `template0`, or `template1`.
+Users cannot manipulate system databases, such as the `postgres`, `template0`, or `template1` databases.

 ### Database branching